(syllabus and calendar)

 Java has nothing to do with JavaScript

-JavaScript is a marketing misnomer because the JavaScript scripting language has nothing to do with the Java programming language.
+JavaScript is a marketing misnomer because the weakly-typed JavaScript scripting language has nothing to do with the strongly-typed Java programming language.
 In 1995, Netscape wanted to capitalize on the name of Java so as to appear technologically advanced.
 Sun wanted support for Java to be built in to Netscape Navigator, which was the most popular browser at the time.

 In 1996, Microsoft copied JavaScript, changed the name to JScript to avoid a lawsuit, and gave Microsoft Internet Explorer built-in support of JScript.